VijetaPuthran/Python/README.md

         - Greatest increase in profits over the entire period.
         - Greatest decrease in losses over the entire period.
 ## PyPoll
+    	The PyPoll assignment involves automating the vote counting process with the provided csv file with the voting information.
+The csv file consists of Voter ID, County and Candidate information.
+The python script was created t analysis this information and arrive at different measures to determin the election winner.
+The result is displayed on the terminal when the script is executed and also exported into a text file called analysis.txt.
+The measures that were calculated are as follows:
+	- The total number of votes cast.
+	- List of candidates who received votes.
+	- Percentage of votes each candidate won.
+	- Total number of votes each candidate won.
+	- inner of the election based on maximum votes.